yjg30737/pyqt-custom-titlebar-window/README.md

 # pyqt-custom-frame
 PyQt Custom Frame(resizable).
 User can put customized widget(QMainWindow only) in the frame.
-Drag menu bar on QMainWindow to move the window, double-click it to maximize/normalize.
+Drag menu bar on QMainWindow to move the window, double-click it to show maximize/normal.

 ## Requirements
 PyQt5 >= 5.15